 The Michigan plant, run by Abbott Nutrition, was a major producer of formula used across the country.
 This closure, combined with existing supply chain issues, has contributed to the increasingly low stock of formula in stores.
 The people who were hit the hardest were those who needed specialized formulas for children with allergies and specific dietary needs.
 It was also devastating for many low-income families who couldn't afford to stock up.

 How is the formula supply issue a corruption problem?

-Here’s the headline: Our government is serving the needs of corporations rather than the needs of its people.
+In short: Our government is serving the needs of corporations rather than the needs of its people.

 The United States has antitrust laws that are supposed to break up monopolies.
-However the Federal Trade Commission (FTC) has not used those laws to break up the highly consolidated infant formula industry.
+However, the Federal Trade Commission (FTC) has not used those laws to break up the highly consolidated infant formula industry.
 That leaves us with a mere four companies that control 90% of the formula market.
 Very specialized formulas are often more consolidated than that.
 That means that when one massive plant shuts down production, or one company struggles to secure the ingredients they need, it becomes a national crisis.

 2. Exclusive contract negotiations for the federal WIC program led to further consolidation of power for just a few providers.

 More than half of the baby formula purchased in the U.S. is purchased through the Women, Infants, and Children (WIC) program.
 WIC is a national program established to support low-income families.
 Each state negotiates its WIC contracts with one company in a bidding process.
 The goal of this single-source contracting process is to cut expenses for the WIC program.
 But it also means that over the past 30 years, just three companies have received contracts with WIC.
 This contributes heavily to the highly-consolidated formula industry.

 One of those companies is Abbott Nutrition – the company whose factory shuttered in 2022.
 Abbott is the sole formula provider for roughly half the infants receiving formula purchased through WIC.